A Return and Refund Policy is a policy that describe your business's process, policies and requirements for accepting returns.

 The United States doesn't have a federal law which governs returns or refunds.
 No state laws require one either, although some states do have regulations about where you must place your policy if you choose to write one.
 There are also laws in the EU that deal with returns and refunds.

-Even if you aren't required by law to have one, there are still good reasons to put a Return and Refund Policy in place.
+Even if you aren't required by law to have one, there are still good reasons to have a Return and Refund Policy in place.

 For example, your customers expect to be informed about your policies and to know that you'll adhere to terms that have become commonplace within the ecommerce industry.